 The Sub-Fund implements environmental, social and governance (ESG) integration (via the assessment of issuers based on a proprietary ESG risk rating methodology and setting a minimum threshold for investment eligibility of an issuer), ESG screening (by excluding an issuer from investment due to their involvement in controversial activities and/or poor ESG conduct) and ESG engagement (where appropriate to ensure an issuer continues to meet the required environmental and social characteristics being promoted).

 No sustainable investment objective

-The Sub-Fund promotes environmental or social characteristics, but does not have as its objective sustainable investments.
+The Sub-Fund promotes environmental and social characteristics and investments which follow good governance practices but does not have Sustainable Investment as its objective.